-- 3 In the Settings window for Collapse Faces, under Faces to collapse, select the Activate Selection toggle button.
+- In the Model Builder window, under Component 1 (comp1)>Geometry 1>Remove Details 1 (rmd1) click Collapse Faces 1 (aclf1) - In the Settings window for Collapse Faces, under Faces to collapse, toggle the Activate Selection toggle button.

-4 Use the Zoom to Selection in button to find some of the faces on the rim.
+4 Use the Zoom to Selection $\textcircled{1}{\oplus}$ button to find some of the faces on the rim.